ITfoxtec/FoxIDs/docs/samples.md

 > You can use the [JWT tool](https://www.foxids.com/tools/Jwt) and [SAML 2.0 tool](https://www.foxids.com/tools/Saml) to decode tokens and create self-signed certificates with the [certificate tool](https://www.foxids.com/tools/Certificate).

-## Down-party sample applications
+## Sample applications

-The application registration samples show different applications which trust FoxIDs as an IdP.
+The samples show different applications which trust FoxIDs as an IdP.

 ### AspNetCoreOidcAuthCodeAllUpPartiesSample